 Advantages:

-1. Reliability: these weapons are known for their robustness and durability.
+1. Reliability: These weapons are known for their robustness and durability.

-2. Precision: a well adjusted classic repeater offers high shooting precision.
+2. Precision: A well-adjusted classic repeater offers high shooting precision.

 Disadvantages: